rudynicolop/FFPL-fork/README.md

 When one Coq file imports another, the imported file needs to be built first.
 Unfortunately CoqIDE does not support automatically building imported files, so you will have to do this by hand.
+To do this, you need to first open a Coq shell.
+- On Linux, `eval $(coq-prover.env)` turns your current terminal into a Coq shell.
+- On macOS, the package contains a `coq-shell.command` that you can open.
+- On Windows, the "Coq Platform Terminal"/`Coq-Shell` should appear in your start menu.

-To do this, open a terminal, navigate to the folder where you fetched the course material, and run `make`.
+Then navigate to the folder where you fetched the course material, and run `make` (on Windows: `gnumake`).
-On Windows, you need to use the "Coq Platform Terminal"/`Coq-Shell`, and run `gnumake`.

 If you edit a file that is imported elsewhere, remember to re-run `make`/`gnumake` so that your changes can be imported.